Kotlin Multiplatform Help

 3. Set the href attribute to the resource path:

-<link rel="preload" href="./composeResources/username.composeapp.generated.resources/font/FiraMono-Regular.ttf" as="fetch" type="font/ttf" crossorigin/>
+<link rel="preload" href="./composeResources/username.shared.generated.resources/font/FiraMono-Regular.ttf" as="fetch" type="font/ttf" crossorigin/>

 Preload resources using the Compose Multiplatform preload API

 Even if you preloaded the resources in the browser, they are cached as raw bytes that still need to be converted into a format suitable for rendering, such as FontResource and DrawableResource.
 When the application requests the resource for the first time, the conversion is done asynchronously, which may again result in flickering.
-To further optimize the experience, Compose Multiplatform resources have their own internal cache for higher-level representations of the resources, that can also be preloaded.
+To further optimize the experience, Compose Multiplatform resources have their own internal cache for higher-level representations of the resources, which can also be preloaded.

 Compose Multiplatform 1.8.0 introduced an experimental API for preloading font and image resources on web targets: preloadFont(), preloadImageBitmap(), and preloadImageVector().